danielwellman/mastermind-clojure/doc/notes.md

 After implementing init-game and the scoring functions, I decided that score-guess returning only the exact and alternate place matches was not doing enough; I needed to return the data structure that :turns contains, which includes the :guess in the data structure.
 I struggled trying to come up with another name -- produce-guess-data? guess->result?
 So I made score-guess include a bit more information.

 I debated between deciding if score-guess should return game winning information or not.
 I'm leaning now towards having that include whether it won or not, then the constituent match components.
 It will mean a few levels of checking for if we won or not, but I think it will mean that only one place knows how to win a game (by the guess equalling the secret).

+---

+As I write 'game-status', I wonder whether to pass in a simple game-won? boolean as true or false, or if this should really be comparing the guess and secret.
+I doubt myself a bit here.
+I think again back to the previous note of not determining game winning state in more than one place, so I leave it as the client looking up the last turn's result.  --> _This will likely merit revisiting_.